wbl1997/my_swift_vio/README.md

 used last time this workspace was built."

 To suppress these errors, CMAKE_PREFIX_PATH needs to be specified.

-TODO(jhuai): the progress percentage in building msckf jumps back and forth with catkin build.
-This effect is not observed with OKVIS_ROS.
-An comparison of the CMakeLists.txt between msckf and okvis_ros does not reveal suspicious differences.

 ### 3. CATKIN_ENABLE_TESTING
 BUILD_TESTS=ON tells the program to build tests which depends on gmock and gtest.